syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 ![Hijri programmatic multi-range selection](images/hijri-picker/hijri_programmatic_selection_multi_range.png)

-### Extendable Range Selection
+### Extendable range selection
-You can extend the selected range with the new selected date in any date range picker view by setting the `DateRangePickerSelectionMode` to [extendableRange]().
+Extend the selected range with the new selected date in any date range picker view by setting the `DateRangePickerSelectionMode` to [extendableRange]().

 {% tabs %}
 {% highlight Dart %}